alexanderchasacademy/Simple-security-system-with-Arduino/README.md

 - A PIR motion sensor to detect movement
 - A buzzer to signal an alarm
 - An I2C LCD screen for user feedback
-- Two LEDs to indicate system states (e.g., armed/disarmed)
+- A LED to indicate system states (e.g., armed/disarmed)
 - A keypad for arming/disarming the system with a password
 - Serial and/or Wi-Fi logging using the Arduino UNO R4 WiFi

 The goal is to strengthen skills in embedded programming, hardware interfacing, and overall project execution.
 From design to deployment.

+You can find the Software Requirements Specification for the project in the docs folder, or by clicking [here](docs/Software_Requirements_Specification.md).